IUREDCap/redcap-etl/docs/DeveloperGuide.md

 #### Integration tests
-To set up the integration tests, you need to first set up the Basic Demopraphy REDCap project that has the data for the
+To set up the integration tests, you need to first set up the Basic Demography REDCap project that has the data for the
 tests:

 1. In REDCap, create a project using the